Why Micro-Influencers are the Best Influencers

 Micro-Influencers For Amazon Growth

-Due to the many benefits listed above, our agency Stack Influence decided to focus on developing a community of micro-influencers in order to help Amazon sellers with their marketing efforts.
-We’ve now accumulated a massive network of micro-influencers who love trying Amazon products in exchange for posting on social media and performing Amazon related tasks.
+Due to the many benefits listed above, our agency Stack Influence decided to focus on developing a community of micro-influencers in order to help online sellers with their marketing efforts.
+We’ve now accumulated a massive network of micro-influencers who love trying products in exchange for posting on social media.

-Unlike Macro or Mega influencers, Micro-influencers are ideal for growing Amazon brands because they will purchase products at full price from your listings, and besides a rebate don’t require additional payment for creating or sharing content.
-Since they are willing to purchase products with a rebate, working with Micro-Influencers gives Amazon sellers additional sales which will boost product rankings.
-If they like your product and you’re lucky they will even post reviews and/or send you product feedback at their discretion.
+Unlike Macro or Mega influencers, Micro-influencers are ideal for growing Amazon brands because they will promote on social media without breaking the banks with additional payment for creating or sharing content.
 Next Micro-Influencers provide quality curated content for sellers to use for marketing efforts and for their own social media promotion.
 They share their posts with a highly engaged audience with just enough reach to dramatically increase brand awareness.
-Finally they have the highest product conversion rates out of all the influencers, since their followers trust their suggestions, so they can bring in additional affiliate sales to increase your profits and scale your rankings even more.
+Finally they have the highest product conversion rates out of all the influencers, since their followers trust their suggestions, so they can bring in additional affiliate sales to increase your profits and scale your social legitamacy even more.

-“Micro-influencers love trying Amazon products in exchange for posting on social media and performing related tasks.”
+“Micro-influencers love trying products in exchange for posting on social media and performing related tasks.”

 Micro-Influencer marketing is now a billion dollar industry and ‘the game for 2018’ if you’re in the eCommerce business.
 For 2019, I believe influencer marketing and specifically working with micro-influencers is only going to become more prevalent and valuable.
 Amazon sellers have started to realize running influencer campaigns is one of the best strategies to help their business succeed on the leading online marketplace.
 Amazon has now taken control of almost half of all online sales for 2018 and will probably increase their market share in 2019, so being on Amazon and working with influencers is the formula for online success.
 Don’t get left behind on the hottest marketing strategy to help you dominate the eCommerce world in the new year.